BheemeshPujari/Python/README.md

 | not 4 < 8             | False | `not` - Flips the Bool Value                 |

 ### Strings
-String is a data type which is immutable ordered sequence of characters Strings in Python are represented as the variable type `str`.
+String is a data type which is an immutable ordered sequence of characters Strings in Python are represented as the variable type `str`.
 You can define a string with either double quotes (`"`) or single quotes (`'`).
 If the string itself contains one of these quote characters, you can use the other type of quote to define the string.
 ```python
 print(len("arjun_krishna"))